samanthavbarron/site/content/posts/phones-bad.md

 # Where do we go from here?

 **The technical problem**: Of these problems, I think is the easiest to solve of these (*I said easiest, not easy*).
-There are a lot of efforts to decentralize social media, e.g. [Bluesky](https://bsky.app/), [Mastodon](https://joinmastodon.org/), [Matrix](https://matrix.org/), etc. For people aware of these things, we should make the switch ourselves, and encourage our less tech-savvy friends to do the same. [[about|Follow me on these platforms!]]
+There are a lot of efforts to decentralize social media, e.g. [Bluesky](https://bsky.app/), [Mastodon](https://joinmastodon.org/), [Matrix](https://matrix.org/), etc. For people aware of these things, we should make the switch ourselves, and encourage our less tech-savvy friends to do the same.

 **The political problem**: I think the manufacturing aspect of this is much more difficult to solve, and is probably related to the geopolitics of chips.
 On this, I really don't know.
 If I had to guess, this is a century-scale problem.